benmbutler/powdR/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

-The was one NOTE from devel test environment:

-"Possible mis-spelled words in DESCRIPTION:
-Bish (15:28)
-Chipera (15:16)"

-These are not mis-spelled.
-They are names of authors.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package